NathanWalash/aniseBackend/README.md

 - `POST   /create-payment`         — Create one-off payment
 - `POST   /webhook`                — GoCardless webhook endpoint

----

-## Implementation Status
+## Important Implementation Notes

-1. ✅ Smart Contracts - Complete & Robust
-2. ✅ DAO Creation Flow - Complete & Working
-3. ✅ Firestore Data Model - Finalized
+1. **Member Document IDs**
+   - Member documents use wallet addresses as their document IDs
+   - Example: `/daos/{daoAddress}/members/0x58EeBe87F92798d1F3D82ae1ab642aC79dD096BE`

+2. **Wallet Addresses**
+   - Stored in user documents under `wallet.address`
+   - Used as document IDs in members collections
+   - Case-sensitive, stored as-is from blockchain

+3. **Timestamps**
-4. ✅ GET Endpoints - All implemented
+   - All timestamps are Firestore timestamps
-5. ⚠️ POST/PUT Endpoints - Partially Complete
-   - ✅ Authentication/User Management
-   - ✅ DAO Creation
-   - ⚠️ Member Management (in progress)
-   - ⚠️ Voting/Claims (in progress)
-   - 🚧 Treasury Management (not started)
-6. 🚧 Payment Integration - In Progress
-7. ⏳ Notifications - Not Started
+   - `createdAt` fields use server timestamps
+   - `joinedAt` and other time fields are also timestamps

+4. **Role Management**
+   - Roles are stored as strings: "Admin" or "Member"
+   - Default role is "Member" if not specified

 ---